The time to repair the roof is when the sun is shining.John F. Kennedy

 Mechanical Repairability: Hinges & Screws

 Being in the construction industry I know the solution to hinge durability is to use more, bigger, corrosion-proof hinges because larger internal bearing/wear surfaces free of abrasive iron oxide wear slower and keep things tighter.
 Think stainless-steel or brass door hinges.
-Commercial ball bearing door hinges are good too, but the bearings are oriented for an axial load, not a side load, so the cost-benefit analysis of bearings in this application is weak.
+Commercial ball bearing door hinges are good too, but the thrust bearings are oriented for an axial load, not a side load, so the cost-benefit analysis of bearings in this application is weak.